tbm00/Item64/README.md

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- **Explosive Bow** Shoots explosive arrows.
+- **Explosive Bows & Crossbows** Shoots explosive arrows.
 - **Lightning Gun** Shoots ender pearls that summon lightning.
-- **Magic Wand** Casts random potion effects.
-Left click for an offensive effect, right click for a postive effect.
+- **Magic Wand** Shoots random potion effects.
+Left click for an offensive potion, right click for a postive potion.
 - **Survival-Friendly** Configurable ammo, hunger-costs, and cooldown timers.
+- **Highly Configurable** Add, customize, and use more or less custom items than default.
 - **Respect Claims & PVP** Hooks into GriefDefender and DeluxeCombat.

 ## Dependencies